Guillaume-Etienne/P5_Kanap/README.md

+# JS vanillia creation #

+JS integration to make fonctionnal frontend and backend from an originaly created e-commerce website

 # Kanap #

 This is the front end and back end server for Project 5 of the Web Developer path.